PIC instruction listings

-The PIC instruction set refers to the set of instructions that Microchip Technology PIC or dsPIC microcontroller supports.
+The PIC instruction set is the set of instructions that Microchip Technology PIC or dsPIC microcontroller supports.
 The instructions are usually programmed into the Flash memory of the processor, and automatically executed by the microcontroller on startup.

 PICmicro chips have a Harvard architecture and instruction words have unusual sizes.
 Originally, 12-bit instructions included 5 address bits to specify the memory operand, and 9-bit branch destinations.
 Later revisions added opcode bits, allowing additional address bits.

+They are accumulator machines, with a common accumulator "W" being one operand in all 2-operand instructions.

 In the instruction set tables that follow, register numbers are referred to as "f", while constants are referred to as "k".
 Bit numbers (0–7) are selected by "b".
-The "d" bit selects the destination: 0 indicates W, while 1 indicates that the result is written back to source register f.
+Arithmetic instructions write their result to one of the inputs selected by the "d" bit: 0 indicates W, while 1 indicates that the result is written back to source register f.
 The C and Z status flags may be set based on the result; otherwise they are unmodified.
 Add and subtract (but not rotate) instructions that set C also set the DC (digit carry) flag, the carry from bit 3 to bit 4, which is useful for BCD arithmetic.

 Architecture

 Memory operands are also referred to as "registers".
 Most are simply general-purpose storage (RAM), while some locations are reserved for special function registers.
 Except for a single accumulator (called W), almost all other registers are memory-mapped, even registers like the program counter and ALU status register.
 (The other exceptions, which are not memory-mapped, are the return address stack, and the tri-state registers used to configure the GPIO pins.)

+Some arithmetic instructions only use one of their inputs, but still use a dbit.
+For example, MOVW copies the value of W to the destination.
+When used with d = 1, this stores W to f.
+There is a matching MOVF instruction which outputs the value of f.
+When used with d = 0, this loads f into W. When used with d = 1, the only visible effect is to set the zero flag depending on the value of f.

 The instruction set does not contain conditional branch instructions.
 Instead, it contains conditional skip instructions which cause the following instruction to be ignored.
 A conditional skip followed by an unconditional branch performs a conditional branch.
 The skip instructions test any bit of any register.
 The ALU status register is one possibility.

 Memory operands are specified by absolute address; the location is fixed at compile time.
 To provide indirect addressing, a pair of special function registers are provided: